Arania/gitpusshuten-website/content/about.md

 ---
 title: About Git Pusshuten (プッシュ点ー)
+description: "Git Pusshuten, a Git based deployment Ruby Gem that simplifies deployment."
+keywords: ruby, git, push, rails, deploy, deployment, ubuntu
 ---

 What is Git Pusshuten and what does it do?
 ======================

-Git Pusshuten is a (modular) Git-based deployment gem.
+Git Pusshuten is a Git-based deployment gem that allows you to define your deployment environment using modules.
-I say **modular** because it's modularity plays a big role in how you define your environment for the deployments.

-**We can divide it up into 3 parts:**
+Please bear with me as I attempt to explain what Git Pusshuten does. : )

 Core
 ----